 Moisturizing will also help transform the look of your skin from flakey to healthy.

 Healthy skin is clean skin, especially when it comes to skin going through the healing process.

 Everything in this phase of the tattoo healing process should be done very gently, as you don’t want to force the scab off.

 After cleaning your tattoo, pat it gently preferably with a paper towel, not a bath towel.

 3. Allow the peel to fall off naturally

 If you’re worried about all the flakes coming off of your skin, don’t.

 They will all come off in due time.
-It’s all a part of the healing process, and you don’t need to hinder that process by prematurely peeling the skin before it is ready.
+It’s all a part of the healing process - especially at the beginning, and you don’t need to hinder that process by prematurely peeling the skin before it is ready.

 What NOT to Do When Your Tattoo is Peeling: